vtexdocs/help-center-content/docs/faq/en/my-site-is-slow.md

 ---
-title: My site is slow.
-What to do?
+title: 'My site is slow.
+What to do?'
 id: KdXFFAzwoCewqaSOmsigK
 status: PUBLISHED
 createdAt: 2018-02-06T13:14:40.270Z